Mcca Rising Stars

 MCCA’s Rising Stars is an annual list featuring stellar attorneys whose accomplishments and dedication to the legal profession and to their community place them among those “attorneys to watch”.
 The MCCA Rising Stars may be at varying stages in their careers, but they all possess the love of law, ambition, and pursuit of excellence while possessing compassion for those in need and a strong desire to give back to others.

-The 2022 Rising Stars will be honored at our 2022 Creating Pathways to Diversity Conference on October 17-19 and at the 2022 Diversity Gala on October 19.
+The 2022 Rising Stars were honored at our 2022 Creating Pathways to Diversity Conference on October 18.
 The profiles of all the past Rising Star honorees can be found below and their sponsored spotlight videos can be found here.

 Our goal is for the honorees to embody a wide representation, including race/ethnicity, gender, sexual orientation, attorneys with disabilities, geographic location and practice area.